networkinss/hello-apifirst-springboot/README.md

 about the parameters.
 Like you can add the annotation "@Data" with "additionalModelTypeAnnotations" to the model classes in additional-properties.
 Additional properties can be added in the generate.sh script in the variable ADD.

+## API documentation
+See URL http://localhost:8080/swagger-ui/index.html for the generated OAS3 document.